 Limited Release UpdateThe point-of-view dictionaries detailed below are only applicable to Procore customers using Procore's 'English (United States)' language setting.
 Typically, this dictionary is configured for Procore users in the United States and/or Canada.
 See Owners & Speciality Contractors Point-of-View Dictionary Options.

-For customers in the United States and Canada, the names and terminology in the Progress Claim Management tools suit the nomenclature used by Head Contractors.
-To address the nomenclature preferences of other vertical markets using Procore, the names and terminology in the Progress Claim Management tools are different when the Owners and Speciality Contractors Point-of-View dictionary is implemented in your environment.
+For customers in the United States and Canada, the names and terminology in the Progress Claim Management tools suit the nomenclature used by General Contractors.
+To address the nomenclature preferences of other vertical markets using Procore, the names and terminology in the Progress Claim Management tools are different when the Owners and Specialty Contractors Point-of-View dictionary is implemented in your environment.
 To learn more, see What tool names and terms are different in Procore for general contractors, owners, and specialty contractors?

 Upstream vs. Downstream Relationships